notro/tmp_CircuitPython_stdlib/README.md

 This is an experiment to see what it takes to port the [CPython standard library](https://github.com/python/cpython/tree/v3.4.9/Lib) to CircuitPython on an [Adafruit Metro M4](https://www.adafruit.com/product/3382) which has 192kB of RAM.

+I have now moved to a [Adafruit Grand Central M4 Express](https://www.adafruit.com/product/4064) which has 256kB of RAM.
+The extra 64kB of RAM has made it far easier to port tests over.
+The libraries should still work on an Metro M4.

 The diff from CPython is retained in the source files in the following way:
 - No lines are removed
 - Lines that are not needed/supported or is failing on CircuitPython are commented out with a single ```#``` at the beginning of the line